Enucatl/heroku-buildpack-python/Readme.md

-Heroku buildpack: Python
+Heroku buildpack: Stackless Python 3.3.5
 ========================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Python apps, powered by [pip](http://www.pip-installer.org/).
+Forked from the [Heroku python buildpack](https://github.com/heroku/heroku-buildpack-python), so that it installs stackless python 3.3.5.

 Usage